-And by the end of the Middle Ages, the Devil had taken on the appearance of the horned, trident-wielding figure with a tail that has endured to modern times.
+And by the end of the Middle Ages, the Devil had taken on the appearance of the horned, trident-wielding figure with hooves for feet and a long tail, an image that has endured to modern times.

 The Devil and Witches

 The Puritans living in New England’s early colonies were petrified of the Devil.
-They believed he gave powers to witches to those faithful to him.
+They believed he gave powers to witches who were faithful to him.
 This fear gave rise to the infamous Salem Witch Trials in Salem, Massachusetts.

 The Devil in Modern Times

 Religious translations are often controversial.
 There’s usually some degree of dissent on how to interpret early texts, and texts about the Devil are no exception.

 Even so, throughout history, the Devil’s reputation as an evildoer hasn’t changed much.
 Most Christians still believe he’s literally transformed the world and is responsible for much of the world’s corruption and chaos.

 Not all religions shun the Devil, though.
 People of the Church of Satan, known as Satanists, don’t worship the Devil, but embrace him as a symbol of atheism, pride and liberty, among other things.
 Another type of Satanists, theistic Satanists, worship the Devil as a deity.
 They may practice Satanic rituals or even make Satanic pacts.